Control-M SaaS Unified View Migration

 Control-M Automation API Token

-Defines the API token that you created in Migrating to Helix Control-M.
+Defines the API token that you created in Migrating to Control-M SaaS.

 Compressed Archive Export File Pathname

-Defines the pathname of the compressed archive export file that you created in Migrating to Helix Control-M.
+Defines the pathname of the compressed archive export file that you created in Migrating to Control-M SaaS.

-Defines the name of the Python interpreter that converts source code into machine language, as follows:
+Defines the name or pathname of the Python interpreter that converts source code into machine language, as follows:

 • Control-M/EM Host: bmcpython